Adopt or shop responsibly: Breeding, rescue, and my evolution

 Second, some families need dogs with a certain temperament—even if they’ll be pets, not working canines—because of individual lifestyle requirements or past experiences.

-I know multiple people who have had to go through behavioral euthanasia.
-I’ve also watched many devoted owners struggle with the emotional and financial realities of their pets’ health problems.
-And no matter how strong or committed or equipped you are… those are ordeals I wouldn’t wish on anyone.
+Four of my loved ones have had to go through behavioral euthanasia.
+I’ve also watched devoted owners struggle with the emotional and financial realities of their pets’ health problems.
+No matter how strong or committed or equipped you are?
+Those are ordeals I wouldn’t wish on anyone.

 Not everyone is in a position to handle intense behavioral modification or physical rehabilitation.
 And that’s okay.
 An inability to take on greater uncertainty doesn’t mean these families don’t still deserve to share their lives with a canine best friend.